menu1 menu2 menu3 menu4

 Formed at the behest of DEQ in 1997 to address concerns over sediment erosion from an illegal land clearing in Lau Lau Bay, the MMT has expanded surveys assessing and monitoring reef conditions throughout the Marianas.
 Actively supported by Coastal Resources Management, the MMT has had participation from Division of Fish and Wildlife, Northern Marianas College and a large number of volunteers since itt inception.
 An article on the MMT was featured in NOAA's National Coastal Program News in April of this year.
 Click here to download a copy of the .pdf article>> MMT Article

-We welcome Northern Marianas College student Andrew Moses to our program.
+Summer intern and Northern Marianas College student Andrew Moses has stayed with our program as a work-study student.
 Andrew will be continuing a population study of the intertidal clam Atactodea, assisting with a collaborative project to understand heavy metal concentrations in bivalves in Saipan Lagoon.

 He will be also be helping with an ongoing project to map water quality in Saipan Lagoon.
 The water quality project recently received support in the form of of a YSI6600 multi-parameter water quality sonde provided by the NSF-ATE program Partnership for Advanced Marine and Environmental